 Candidates who want to study at renowned colleges and business schools in India and abroad must take the GRE and CAT exams.
 These assessments put your ability and spontaneity to the test.
-With the GRE vs CAT difficulty levels, CAT is a little more difficult.
-The CAT and GRE syllabus is similar, but the verbal section of the GRE demands a lot of practice.
+With the GRE vs CAT difficulty level, CAT is a little more difficult.
+The CAT vs GRE syllabus is similar, but the verbal section of the GRE demands a lot of practice.

 GRE vs CAT

-Go through the comparison of GRE exam vs CAT to get a better understanding of both the exams.
+Go through the comparison of CAT vs GRE exam to get a better understanding of both exams.

 Graduate Record Examinations (GRE)